 The diet of guinea pigs is 70% hay, supplements as pellets or drops to supply vitamin C, water, fruits, and veggies.

-The hay, fruits, veggies, and water are all available in your local markets.
-And since they are all short-lived, ordering them online is something that I would NOT recommend.
+The hay, fruits, veggies, and water are all available in both your local markets as well as online.

 The supplements are available either as drops or as pellets.
 Some guinea pigs may sense chemicals in pellets and show aversion.
 So drops can be more effective as they can be mixed every day with their water.